Antimicrobial Susceptibility, Aerobic Bacteria, MIC

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-AST should be performed on pure culture isolates of pathogenic (or potentially pathogenic in special situations) bacteria grown from specimens that have been appropriately collected so as not to confuse clinically significant isolates with normal flora.
+AST should be performed on pure culture isolates of pathogenic bacteria (or those potentially pathogenic in special situations) grown from specimens that have been appropriately collected so as not to confuse clinically significant isolates with normal or contaminating flora.
+Susceptibility testing is indicated for any organism that contributes to an infectious process warranting antimicrobial chemotherapy if its susceptibility cannot be reliably predicted from the organism's identity.

 Determining the in vitro susceptibility of aerobic bacteria involved in human infections